Bebette’s Bunny Rescue FAQ

 How are rabbits with other animals?

 It depends!
-A lot of our adopters have cats and dogs.
+Many of our adopters have cats and dogs.
 We recommend slow introductions and always under supervision.

 What if we adopt and we change our minds?